 "It's not him.
 It's..."

 "Then come on."
-I let her take my hand and we walked on into the house.
-On the left there was a dining room with a big fancy table and chairs that all matched, and I was glad to see it wasn't set for tonight.
+I let her take my hand and we walked further into the house.
+On the left by the stairs there was a dining room with a big fancy table and chairs that all matched, and I was glad to see it wasn't set for tonight.
 I could see myself spilling something in there way too easily, and the thick carpet definitely didn't look lasagna-friendly.
 We went through what must be a family room, and then there was the kitchen, and a normal round wooden table that had plates and silverware for four and flowers in the middle.
 "How pretty," Mom said, obviously pleased.
 "Flowers even."

 "Happy birthday, Chris," she said, going over and giving him a hug, and he didn't pull away.
 "How was the big day?"